schettino72/makeup/README.md

 Usage
 -------

-Makeup is based on the idea that the pages in your website are divided in **sections**.
+_Makeup_ is based on the idea that the pages in your website are divided in **sections**.
 Each page contains one or more section, and each section might contain other sections.

-Makeup does not use any type of template system.
+_Makeup_ does not use any type of template system.
 Sections are inserted into a HTML document using the _id_ of HTML elements as a reference to the position where the sections should be inserted.

-Each section contains the folowing attributes attributes:
+Each section contains the following attributes attributes:

 * src (string) -> the path to load the section content
 * pos (string) -> the _id_ of the HTML element where the section will be inserted